Save Money on Insurance

 In either case, there are some steps you can take to minimize your auto insurance costs:

-• Having full comprehensive coverage may not make sense if you have a car that’s over 10 years old.
-Again, talk to your agent to make sure your coverage matches what you need… and what you drive.
+- Don’t pay for more insurance than you need: Having full comprehensive coverage may not make sense if you have a car that’s over 10 years old.
+Again, talk to your agent to make sure your coverage matches what you need – and what you drive.

 Tips for cutting homeowners insurance

 The easiest way to lower your premiums is to find and apply discounts.
 During the underwriting process, the insurer will assess your home based on the condition it’s in at the time of purchase.
 However, as you own the home and renovate or make upgrades, you may qualify to pay less for your homeowner’s insurance.
-Always check with your agent before you make any home improvements to ensure: (1) they won’t end up costing you more in insurance; (2) that you might qualify for a new discount.
+Always check with your agent before making improvements to ensure they won’t increase your insurance costs and to see whether you qualify for additional discounts.

 Another way to lower your monthly payments is to increase your deductible.
 This means more of a loss would come out of your pocket when losses are incurred, but the amount you pay each month would be lower.
-So, if you can afford a deductible of $1,000 but your current deductible is set at $500, then you should talk to your agent to raise it.
+So, if you can afford a deductible of $1,000 but your current deductible is set at $500, then you should talk to your agent about raising it.

 Tips for cutting life insurance costs